howset/so_long/README.md

 1. It was actually quite helpful to tackle the project into several parts.
 The first one was the initial check, i.e. parsing arguments.
 At this point nothing was done except error control on invalid arguments (no args, too many args, map file nonexistent, etc) or invalid text files (wrong extension, map file has no line, map too small, etc)

 2. After passing that step, the next one is loading the map.
 Here the struct is initialized, not sure if it was a good idea to actually initialize everything as NULL or zero, but I did it anyway.
-Then the map is loaded along with dealing with other *things*, like the number of rows, number of columns (potential pitfall: map text file may be lf terminated, or crlf terminated), # of elements ('PCE'), and most importantly, store the map array line by line (use gnl).
+Then the map is loaded along with dealing with other *things*, like the number of rows, number of columns (potential pitfall: map text file may be ```lf``` terminated, or ```crlf``` terminated, check vscode bottom right), # of elements ('PCE'), and most importantly, store the map array line by line (use gnl).

 3. The third step was another control, to check the content of the map (array), this time for the e.g. number of elements ('P' = 1, 'E' = 1, 'C' > 1), check if map is rectangle, closed by walls ('1'), or solvable map (valid path -> use flood fill).

 At this point, all of these steps makes it easier to properly exit the program cleanly, due to how the termination (function) works.
 If the first step must exit, nothing was needed to be done except writing error message.
 At second step, since the struct was already initiated, and some *variables* are already filled, the termination must clean the struct to avoid leaks.
 The third step is similar to the second, but debugging was supported by verbose error messages.

-4. Passing all those steps, the fourth one is initialize the mlx, now here the mlx pointer come into existence, along with the window pointer as well, but not including the hooks.
+4. Passing all those steps, the fourth one is initialize the mlx.
+Now here the mlx pointer come into existence, along with the window pointer as well, but not including the hooks.

 5. Then rendering is declared.
 The rendering step first loads the sprites (& store them in the struct).
 Then actually renders them to the window (mlx_put_image_to_window) by parsing the map array line-by-line for each element.
 The player 'P' is handled separately which requires another file all for the player functionality.